 The He-man and the Masters of the Universe “bible” has all the rules for the show.
 It had the background for all characters.
 What their powers are.
 How they are related to one another.
 And how pro-social values would be built in.

 These established rules were also supposed to be used for marketing the toys.
 Filmation demanded total creative control over the series.
-As the series became successful, Mattel demanded more and more characters and accessories, and on it goes.
+As the series became successful, Mattel demanded more and more characters and accessories, and on it went.

 Some producers cared more about moving a specific plot along than sticking with continuity.
 Along with this, with any long running series, mistakes happen.
 So, there are occasional inconsistencies.